FOODS HIGH IN ASCORBIC ACID (VITAMIN C)

 A study published in February 2013 in the Journal of the American Medical Association showed that the use of high-dose ascorbic acid supplements (approximately 1,000 mg) in men had an increased risk of kidney stones.
 The authors of the article stated, “Currently there are no well-documented benefits of high-dose ascorbic acid supplement use and, therefore, it seems prudent to advise that high-dose preparations be avoided, particularly by those with a history of kidney stones.”

-A large study published in the January 2009 Journal of the American Medical Association refutes the belief that vitamins, specifically large quantities of vitamins C and E, can prevent cancer.
+A large study published in the January 2009 issue of the Journal of the American Medical Association refutes the belief that vitamins, specifically large quantities of vitamins C and E, can prevent cancer.
 The study’s authors concluded, "These data provide no support for the use of these supplements in the prevention of cancer in middle-aged and older men."

 Vitamin C could be recommended as a cancer preventive only if it reduced the number of cases of cancer in a randomized controlled trial.
-In fact, for almost a decade, there has been such a study under way in China in which patients with precancerous lesions in their stomachs were randomized to receive either a combination of drugs, or vitamins (C and E) and a micronutrient (selenium), or garlic.
+In fact, for almost a decade, there has been such a study under way in China in which patients with precancerous lesions in their stomachs were randomized to receive either a combination of drugs, vitamins (C and E) plus a micronutrient (selenium), or garlic.
 The trial found that neither garlic nor the combination of vitamins and a micronutrient had any effect on reducing the occurrence of gastric cancer.

 A large study sought to examine the use of vitamins C and E in ways that had not previously been studied.
 The authors of the study, which was recently published in the Archives of Ophthalmology, stated, “There have been no data for vitamin E treatment durations longer than 6.5 years in men and no data for supplementation with vitamin C alone in men or women.”
 Previous longer-term studies in women had failed to show any benefit of vitamin E for cataract prevention.